 Astrophotography can seem daunting at first, but it's easier than it might seem.
-In this first episode, we'll cover the basics: what astrophotography is, why it's so fascinating, and what you'll need to get started for under $1000!
+In this first chapter, we'll cover the basics: what astrophotography is, why it's so fascinating, and what you'll need to get started for under $1000!

 Welcome to my new series: Introduction to Astrophotography